Blogs

 4. Seal Doors & Windows on a Budget

 ▶️ Roll up old towels or use DIY door snakes to block water seepage at entry points.
+Make sure to seal windows and wooden doors with high-quality sealant to prevent moisture intrusion and mold growth.

 ▶️ Apply self-adhesive foam tape around window edges for an instant seal.